 - The security post in the middle of the complex

-The Military enemies here are the main threat, and they are a significant step up from Bandits and Guards.
+The Military enemies here are the main threat, and they're a significant step up from Bandits and Guards.
 They spawn on rooftops as well as ground level, which means they frequently spot you before you see them.
 All Military soldiers carry AK-12s, effective at both close range and distance.
 Bring your best loadout.

 Zone comparison at a glance